-This list of sources is not exhaustive but is intended to provide a starting point for developing a funding strategy for East Colorado Specific Plan improvements and programs.
+This list of sources is not exhaustive but is intended to provide a starting point for developing a funding strategy for the ECSP improvements and programs.
 The programs listed in this chapter are relevant as of the time of Plan adoption, and funding programs are subject to change.
-As noted in the following section, grant applications for projects in the East Colorado Specific Plan may be more successful if "bundled" with projects in other parts of the city.
+As noted in the following section, grant applications for projects in the ECSP may be more successful if "bundled" with projects in other parts of the city.